shadowingkit/shadowingkit.github.io/README.md

-## Shadowify website.
+## Shadowingkit website.

-You can check it out here: https://shadowify.app/
+You can check it out here: https://shadowingkit.com/